 Pro Tip: Come here to assemble a picnic.
 Cheese from Oxford Cheese Company, bread from the bakery stall, strawberries from the fruit vendor in summer.
 Then take it to Christ Church Meadow.

-4:00 PM: Punting 101 (Or: How to Look Foolish in Front of Strangers)
+Punting 101: How to Look Foolish in Front of Strangers (And Love It)

 Punting is the quintessential Oxford summer activity.
 It's also harder than it looks.
 You'll see students making it look effortless, gliding past with one hand on the pole, laughing.
 You will not look like this.
 You will look like you're fighting with a very long stick.